-Since the 2016 AGM the Board consists of thirteen AGM-elected directors, without any deputies, and of two directors and two deputies appointed by the employees.
+Since the 2020 AGM the Board consists of nine AGM-elected directors, without any deputies, and of two directors and two deputies appointed by the employees.
 In order for a quorum to exist at a Board meeting, more than half of the directors must be present.
 The President and Chief Executive Officer is the only AGM-elected director who is also an employee of the Bank.
 The Nomination Committee has assessed the independence of the directors in relation to the Bank and the Bank’s management and in relation to shareholders controlling more than ten per cent of the shares or votes in the Bank and has found that the composition of the Board meets the requirements of the Code of Corporate Governance with respect to directors’ independence.

 The Board has adopted Rules of Procedure that regulate the Board’s role and ways of working as well as special instructions for the Board’s committees.
 The Board has overall responsibility for the activities carried out within the Group and has the following duties, among others:

 - deciding on the nature, direction and strategy of the business as well as the framework and objectives of the activities

 - regularly following up and evaluating the operations in relation to the objectives and guidelines established by the Board

 - ensuring that the business is organised in such a way that the accounting, treasury management and financial conditions in all other respects are controlled in a satisfactory manner and that the risks inherent in the business are identified, defined, measured, monitored and controlled in accordance with external and internal rules, including the Bank’s Articles of Association

 - deciding on major acquisitions and divestments as well as other major investments

 - appointment or dismissal as well as remuneration of the President, the Chief Risk Officer, the members of the Group Executive Committee and the Head of Group Internal Audit.

 The Chair of the Board organises and directs the work of the Board.